Hiyu Motoyama

-Hiyu Motoyama (元山 飛優, Motoyama Hiyu) is a Japanese professional baseball infielder for the Saitama Seibu Lions of Nippon Professional Baseball (NPB).
+Hiyu Motoyama (元山 飛優, Motoyama Hiyu) is a Japanese professional baseball infielder for the Hanshin Tigers of Nippon Professional Baseball (NPB).
 He has previously played in NPB for the Tokyo Yakult Swallows.

 Career

 Tokyo Yakult Swallows

 On March 27, 2021, Motoyama made his Nippon Professional Baseball (NPB) debut for the Tokyo Yakult Swallows.

 Saitama Seibu Lions

 On December 21, 2023, Motoyama was traded to the Saitama Seibu Lions in exchange for Tetsu Miyagawa.